Wooler Golf Club, Wooler Common, Northumberland. (1893 - 1950s)

 The final of the Collingwood Cup was played in June 1920, result; R Redpath, 91-14-77; D M Campbell, 87-7-80.

 It was reported in the Berwickshire News in October 1921 that the Wooler golf course was to be extended to 18-holes.
-It was expected that the new part of the course would be ready for play next summer.
+It was expected that the new part of the course would be ready for play next summer (description of the 18-hole course at the bottom of the page).

 Result of the President's Cup played in May 1922; G Tully, 79 scratch; J Redpath, 95-12-83; C W Redpath, 96-12-84; W Hall, 97-12-85; D M Campbell, 94-8-86; R Redpath, 94-8-86; E Douglas, 106-19-87; A J Padley, 103-14-89; T Martin, 106-16-90; R F Pascoe,108-18-90; T Brand, 105-14-91; A Greathead, 105-13-92; R F Henderson, 106-14-92; W Lumsden, 106-14-92.